iamshubhankarkhare/GSBot/README.md

  [Slack](https://slack.com/intl/en-in/help/articles/115005265063-Incoming-webhooks-for-Slack)
  [Google chat](https://developers.google.com/hangouts/chat/quickstart/incoming-bot-node)
 ### Implications
+One only needs to make a GET request to store information in the spreadsheet using this bot.
+A lot of tasks can be automated due to this reason.
+There's one use case I have for you.
 Forms are always tricky on static or only client-side applications.
-There are services provided by hosting websites like Netlify to store form responses,  but they charge you after certain number of submissions or after some limited time.
+There are services provided by hosting websites like Netlify to store form responses,  but they charge you (a lot) after certain number of submissions or after some limited time.
-The bot can be used to store form submissions for free no matter how my responses.
+The bot can be used to store form submissions for free no matter how many responses.
-It can also be used in various ways provided you're creative enough.
+That was one.It can also be used in various ways provided you're creative enough.